Beyond Knowledge Silos: Task Fingerprinting for Democratization of Medical Imaging AI: Results

 \subsection{Our proposed task distance measure outperforms previously suggested ones}

-To compare our fingerprinting technique to previously proposed task similarity measures, we instantiated our framework with previously proposed task transferability measures including VisualDNA (VDNA) \cite{Ramtoula2023VisualDR}, Predict To Learn (P2L) \cite{Bhattacharjee2020P2LPT}, Fisher Embedding Distance (FED) \cite{Godau2021TaskFing,achille2019task2vec} and Fr\'echet Inception Distance (FID) \cite{Heusel2017FID,Ding2021AnalyzingDN}.
-Note that the underlying task representations differ for each of these, with FID and VDNA being comparable in size to our bKLD-based task fingerprints, while P2L is significantly smaller and FED is larger.
-We compare them to three variants (hyperparameter configurations) of our proposed distance measure bKLD, which obtain the top three positions in the overall ranking (see Fig. \ref{fig:comparison} top).
-The bottom of Fig. \ref{fig:comparison} shows a detailed analysis of the rankings for all mentioned methods with respect to meta metris and knowledge transfer scenarios.
-Within all four knowledge transfer scenarios, for at least three out of four meta metrics, a single variant of bKLD performed best.
+To compare our fingerprinting technique to previously proposed task similarity measures, we instantiated our framework with previously proposed task transferability measures including VisualDNA (VDNA) \cite{Ramtoula2023VisualDR}, Predict To Learn (P2L) \cite{Bhattacharjee2020P2LPT}, Fisher Embedding Distance (FED) \cite{Godau2021TaskFing,achille2019task2vec}, Sinkhorn Divergence \cite{feydy2019interpolating}, and Fr\'echet Inception Distance (FID) \cite{Heusel2017FID,Ding2021AnalyzingDN}.
+Note that the underlying task representations differ for each of these, with FID and VDNA being comparable in size to our bKLD-based task fingerprints, while P2L is significantly smaller and FED as well as Sinkhorn being larger.
+We compare them to two variants (hyperparameter configurations) of our proposed distance measure bKLD, which obtain the top two positions in the overall ranking (see Fig. \ref{fig:comparison} b ).
+Fig. \ref{fig:comparison} (a) shows a detailed analysis of the rankings for all mentioned methods with respect to meta metrics and knowledge transfer scenarios.
 Additional evaluation aggregation schemes can be found in the supplementary information (Supplementary Table \ref{tab:win_rates} and Supplementary Fig. \ref{fig:app_comparison}).

 Comparing transferability measures has been shown to be a very sensitive experiment, where small variations in the setup may lead to conflicting conclusions on superiority \cite{Agostinelli2022HowStable}.
 Therefore, the \textbf{setup stability score} \cite{Agostinelli2022HowStable}, has been proposed to indicate how stable the ranking of task similarity algorithms is with respect to varying a single component of the setup, e.g. choosing a different performance metric.
 A value of 0 indicates no correlation between the rankings and 1 denotes perfectly identical rankings.
-For our experiments, the stability scores were 0.61 for the meta metrics, 0.32 for the performance metrics, 0.12 for the random seed, 0.02 for the target tasks, and only 0.01 for the knowledge transfer scenario.
+For our experiments, the stability scores were 0.59 for the meta metrics, 0.31 for the performance metrics, 0.1 for the random seed, 0.02 for the target tasks, and only 0.01 for the knowledge transfer scenario.